saeed-sufi/travel-agency/README.md

   // once you have finished working on a branch you are ready to merge it to the master branch
   // first be sure to checkout to master branch and then execute the following: git merge count-to-ten
-  // if yout want to stage and commit changes in one move: git commit -am 'counted to thirteen' git push origin count-to-fifteen
+  // if you want to stage and commit changes in one move: git commit -am 'counted to thirteen' git push origin count-to-fifteen
   // to delete a branch